ephread/Autodazzler/README.md

 > <pathToDazStudio.exe> <pathToAutodazzler.dsa> -scriptArg "autodazzlerConfigPath='<pathToConfigurationPath.json>'"
 ```

-For instance, with the default installation path, assuming that both Autodazzler.dsa and the configuration are in the current directory (`C:\Users\ephread\config.json`), you would need to run:
+For instance, with the default installation path, Autodazzler.dsa is in the current directory (`C:\Users\ephread\config.json`), you would need to run:

 ```powershell